retrogrand/LogosOS/README.md

 This insight builds on ideas from **cybernetics**, **pragmatism**, and **relational epistemology**—from Gregory Bateson’s “pattern that connects,” to Daniel Dennett’s *intentional stance*, to Alfred North Whitehead’s process philosophy.
 In each case, intelligence is not substance, but unfolding; not essence, but fit.

-**Logos OS** is a semantic runtime that operationalizes this insight.
+**LogosOS** is a semantic runtime kernel that operationalizes this insight.
 It provides a substrate for systems—synthetic or organic—to **orient, respond, and remember** in a way that honors meaning as a dynamic, contextual act.

-The core of this runtime is the **Logos Engine**: a triadic system composed of three subsystems—
+The core of this runtime is the **Nexus Prism**: a triadic architecture composed of three subsystems—

 - **Resonance Core** — memory, identity, continuity
 - **Reasoning Engine** — generation, simulation, action